 This is a featured guest post for Lost Pet Prevention Month 2020.
 Written by Denise Fleck, The Pet Safety Crusader™

-Cold and tired, with paws sore from miles travelled.
+Cold and tired, with paws sore from miles traveled.
 Tummy grumbling due to lack of a decent meal, scavenging back alley garbage cans for days on end.
 Desperately in need of rest where both eyes can close shut without fear of being hunted.
 Sorely missing his humans and the comfort of home.
 This is the plight of a lost family pet, and even worse, illness and/or injury sometimes add to the problems faced by man’s and woman’s best friend.

 Those lucky souls who have never lost a furry family member, upon seeing a stray dog, may wrongly conclude that the pet has been abandoned, or that his owners failed to keep him safely confined at home.
 Even the best of pet parents are sometimes outwitted by a curious dog with rambling paws, who finds himself lost and afraid.
 Like you, the canine’s family of humans may be frantically looking for their best friend, so carefully take the steps you would hope someone else would take if it was your fur child that had taken flight.

 At the very least, have a few items ready to go:

 - 6 ft.
 Slip lead/leash, preferably with an “o” or “d” ring

 - Treats, water and bowl

 - Pet First Aid Kit